Shirobuuh/SUnwiished-HD-Experience/README.md

 https://gamebanana.com/mods/361737
 https://gamebanana.com/mods/455832
 https://gamebanana.com/mods/391546*
+# ALSO
+*- ⚠️ Make sure to change the 'Misc' folder to 'Z - Misc`, Unfortunately I made a mistake and some textures were overlapping others, I'm sorry! ⚠️
 # *This is a project with purpouse to create the best experience in Sonic Unleashed for the Wii!*

 # Changes: